SQLMesh macros

 would be replaced with the name of the user-defined variable to be accessed.

-One downside of that approach to accessing user-defined variables is that the name of the variable is hard-coded into the function.
-A more flexible approach is to pass the name of the macro variable as a function argument:
+One downside of that approach to accessing user-defined local variables is that the name of the variable is hard-coded into the function.
+A more flexible approach is to pass the name of the local macro variable as a function argument:

-We could define a macro variable my_macro_var
+We could define a local macro variable my_macro_var

 with a value of 1 and pass it to the get_macro_var